alttch/eva3/doc/notifiers.rst

 external controller can send active notifications under this protocol.

-The items change their state to the state received from MQTT, if someone sends its state update to EVA hive with "status" or "value" subtopics.
+The items change their state to the state received from MQTT, if someone sends its state update to EVA hive with *status* or *value* subtopics.
+Setting item state with primary topic (using JSON dict) is not recommended.

 To let the item receive MQTT state updates, set its **mqtt_update** configuration param to the local MQTT notifier ID, as well as additionally